influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 - Graph
 - Note
 For detail on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).

-#### Column Editor

-- Click the toggle to hide or view your column.
-- Rename your columns by hovering over the column name and pressing the pencil icon.

 #### Visualization